-- Do not start the engine if the engine trouble warning light remains on. - The oil pressure warning light should come on and stay on until the engine is started.
+- Do not start the engine if the malfunction indicator light remains on. - The oil pressure warning light should come on and stay on until the engine is started. - The ABS warning light should come on and stay on until the vehicle reaches a speed of 10 km/h (6 mi/h).

-(6 mi/h).